 No emotion exists as a single psychological state.
 We experience many emotions at a time.
 Sadness can be accompanied by empathic pain, confusion, anxiety, and fear.
 Happiness can arouse admiration and adoration.

 Even when we make a call to a single negative emotion in response to a situation, many come to overwhelm us.
 We simply cannot pick a particular single negative emotion to occur to us in a situation.

 “Emotions are a process, a particular kind of automatic appraisal influenced by our evolutionary and personal past, in which we sense that something important to our welfare is occurring, and a set of psychological changes and emotional behaviors begins to deal with the situation.” – Paul Ekman, PhD

 Emotions keep us ready to deal with key events in our life.
 We experience them instantly, without having to think about them.
 Also, we do not get to pick the emotions we feel.

-But the ways we respond to those emotions create a unique world for each of us.
+But the way we respond to those emotions creates a unique world for each of us.
 So, if we are to respond sensibly and rationally, and carve out a better world from our perceptions, we must first become more mindful of and familiar with our own emotional experiences.

 How many emotions are there?